lalaheihaihei/catalyticLAM/README.md

 ### 1.3 Post Workflow

-This section is responsible for model-accelerated structure optimization, transition state search, and catalytic reaction network construction.
+This section is responsible for model-accelerated structure optimization, transition state search.
 The optimization and transition state search are based on a local fine-tune method, which involves a Labeling, Fine-tuning, and Inference loop to accelerate the optimization and MD process.
 It can also automatically construct reaction networks to generate possible intermediates and transition state structures.

 ### 1.4 Pretrained CLAM for Post Workflow

-This section contains the pretrained CLAM model for the post workflow, including its training, fine-tuning, and checkpoint files.
+This section contains the pretrained CLAM model for the post workflow, including its fine-tuning, and checkpoint files.

 ### 1.5 Scripts

 This section contains some useful scripts to generate cluster structures and convert the format of files.

-### 1.6 Initial Structures
+### 1.6 Structure_db

 This section contains the initial structure files and POSCAR files for VASP optimization and MD calculations to generate datasets.